Purchase prices of assets, deducted fully or through depreciation – limited liability companies, cooperative societies

 Under the tax rules in effect, 25% per year of the value of machinery, equipment and similar fixed assets is the maximum depreciation expense.

 The entries in your company’s tax accounting reduce the total value of your assets and property: the depreciation expenses diminish the remaining purchase price.
 Another commonly used name for the assets’ remaining value is “residual acquisition cost”.
 Next year, the calculation will be based on a percentage of the following year’s residual acquisition cost when you calculate your company’s depreciation in tax-accounting.
 In other words, the calculation is no longer based on the price that your company had paid.

-However, if your company again buys some new assets for business purposes, you should add their prices to the residual cost from previous years.
+The company’s entire acquisition cost total, which includes machinery, equipment, and other movable assets is, under bookkeeping principles, treated as an integrated single amount.
+Accordingly, if your company again buys some new movable assets for business purposes, you should add their prices to the residual cost from previous years.
 After that, apply the 25-percent rate to the sum total.

 Example: A company has a machine, for which the residual acquisition cost (for tax purposes) at end of the 2020 tax year stands at €6,000.
 The machine’s residual acquisition cost is €6,000 also when tax year 2021 begins.
 During tax year 2021, the company buys more machines, paying €4,000 for them.